 Tax-loss harvesting is valuable only in taxable accounts, not special tax-advantaged accounts such as IRAs and 401(k)s, where capital gains aren’t taxed annually (or sometimes at all – in the case of the Roth IRA.)

-And if you’re looking to reduce your tax bill, you have a number of other ways to do so, some of which require you to act before the calendar year ends.
+And if you’re looking to reduce your tax bill, you have a number of other ways to do so.

 How to use tax-loss harvesting

 If you want to use tax-loss harvesting for maximum benefit, follow the steps below.
 It helps to be highly organized as the calendar year ends, so that you know exactly how much you need to sell to optimize the strategy.

 1. Determine your goal

 Are you looking only to offset your gains and achieve the maximum $3,000 net loss?
 Or are you looking to close out a losing position and not worried about fine-tuning your write-off?

 - If it’s the former, you might want to stay invested in a currently losing position that otherwise has a strong future.

 - If it’s the latter, you might not care about what you’ve earned this year.

 If you’re not looking to fine-tune your write-off, then you can simply sell your losers or any investment you no longer believe in and move on.
 When it’s time to determine your taxes, you can sort out the gains and losses.